Lin-Kyi/lin-kyi.github.io/talks-media.md

 ---

 ## Invited Talks
+**Ethical AI starts with better consent foundations: Insights from the GDPR**.
+_University of Toronto, Faculty of Information (Hosts: Vera Khovanskaya and Eric Baumer),_ July 2026

 **Reimagining Online Consent: Towards Building and Governing Ethical Technologies from Within**
 _Yale University (Digital Ethics Center),_ May 2026